aimmac23/selenium-video-node/XVFB_ACCELERATION.md

     xvfb-run -a -s "-screen 0 1280x1024x24 -wr -fbdir /tmp/screen" <video node start command>

 Xvfb will memory-map its screen output to a set of files in /tmp/screen, one file per screen attached to that server.
-For this project we assume that Xvfb only has one screen/This memory-maps the output to a set of files in /tmp/screen which represent all the screens on that Xvfb server (we assume a single screen).
+For this project we assume that Xvfb only has one screen.

-Now, we have to tell the Selenium Node where to find the screen data.
+Finally, we have to tell the Selenium Node where to find the screen data.
 Modify the video node start command to include the option:

     -Dvideo.xvfbscreen=/tmp/screen